IIT JEE Preparation Tips 2026 by Toppers - Check Here

 IIT JEE Main Toppers' Tip 6- Look after yourself

 The closer the exam gets, the higher are also the anxiety levels.
 Maladies like insomnia and restlessness also pay a visit during these testing times.
 And the victims mostly are candidates who spend the bulk of their time looking too far ahead than staying in the present - thus putting too much pressure on themselves.
 The solution to such a delicate problem is to take one small step at a time, and build your repertoire brick by brick.
-This way you will be able to complete most topics even without your realizing it.
+This way you will be able to complete most topics even without realising it.
 And in between your preparation - you can listen to music, play cricket or badminton to de-stress, as suggested by none other than Kalpit Veerwal, who scored a neat 360/360 in JEE Main 2017.

-Pranav Goel - AIR 4 in JEE Main 2018 in fact likes to read novels in his down-time to keep himself fresh and motivated.
+Pranav Goel - AIR 4 in JEE Main 2018 in fact likes to read novels in his downtime to keep himself fresh and motivated.

 If you follow the JEE Main preparation tips by toppers listed above, you will put yourself in a very good position to get a good score and rank in the exam.
 Best of luck!